Skip to content

 Add your second platform.
 Mastered Twitter/X?
 Add Reddit.
 Strong on Reddit?
 Add TikTok for broader top-of-funnel reach.

-• One great collaboration can deliver more subscribers overnight than weeks of solo promotion
+Start collaborations.
+Shoutout-for-shoutout (SFS) with similar-sized creators.
+One great collab can deliver more subscribers overnight than weeks of solo promotion.
+Look for audience overlap, not just size match.

-Content repurposing: One content session should produce: OnlyFans feed posts + PPV content + Twitter teasers + Reddit posts + TikTok clips + Instagram stories.
-One hour of shooting = one week of content across all platforms if you plan it.
+Content repurposing.
+One content session should produce: OnlyFans feed posts + PPV content + Twitter teasers + Reddit posts + TikTok clips.
+One hour of shooting equals one week of content across all platforms if you plan it.

 • Track your renewal rate weekly